cutiness/reduced-word-combinatorics/README.md

 `./output_name`

 There is already a `Makefile` to automate this process, but if you are on `Windows` and using `MinGW` or a derivative, you may need to do it manually.
-Many IDE's alho have support for `Makefile` file structure, so you may also use them.
+Many IDE's also have support for `Makefile` file structure, so you may also use them.

 After compiling, you may clean all the outputs with `make clean`, and acsess the program by coming to the directory you compiled and writing `./output_name`.